 The Durov plot is used to graphically illustrate the cation and anion concentrations.
 In addition, the extended Durov plot can be used to display the total dissolved solids (TDS) and pH of the sample.
 Durov plots are considered easier to read than Piper charts because of the straightforward layout.
 In addition, the Durov plot displays some possible geochemical processes by interpreting the center rectangle.

 This plot is also created from two ternary diagrams, depicting the normalized mEq% of anions and cations.
 The central rectangle is created by dropping horizontal and vertical lines from the triangles onto the center rectangle.
 The milliequivalent percentages are calculated on the Durov sheet in the Excel file.
-In addition, the Durov sheet has the equations necessary for plotting in the center rectangle section, the TDS, and a copy of the pH.
-All of these calculations are automatically done in the attached Excel file and plotted using the geochem-durov.grf file located in the previously attached zip file.
+The Durov sheet includes columns for entering the TDS and the pH.
+In addition, the Durov sheet has the equations necessary for plotting in the center rectangle section in Grapher 13 and earlier versions.
+All of these calculations are automatically done in the attached Excel file and plotted using the geochem-durov.grf file located in the attached zip file.

 |The Durov plot displays the anion and cation concentrations of many samples.|

 A modified Durov plot is created by also displaying the TDS and pH of the sample.
-These are turned off in the attached Grapher file.
+These are turned off in the Grapher 13 template.
 To turn these on, check the box next to the Extended Durov group in the Object Manager.